natcap/natural-capital-footprint-impact/README.md

 1. Cross-references the asset vector with the buffer table on the `category` attribute to get the buffer area for each asset.
 2. Buffers each asset point to form an asset footprint polygon with the appropriate buffer area.
 The buffer polygon is a many-sided regular polygon approximating a circle.
 3. Calculates statistics about each ecosystem service within the area of each asset footprint.
 See note below for caveats.
-4. Groups asset footprints by their `company` attribute
+4. Groups asset footprints by their `company` attribute.
-5. Aggregates statistics about the assets for each `company`
+5. Aggregates statistics about the assets for each `company`.

 ### Polygon mode
 `natural-capital-footprint-impact -e ecosystem_service_table.csv polygons assets_eckert.gpkg asset_results.gpkg company_results.csv`

 In **Polygon mode**, you provide the assets as footprint polygons.
-This mode is preferred if asset footprint data is available.
+This mode is preferred if asset footprint data are available.
 Ecosystem service statistics are calculated under each footprint.

 When run in polygon mode, the script performs these steps:
 1. Calculates statistics about each ecosystem service within the area of each asset footprint.
 See note below for caveats.
-2. Groups asset footprints by their `company` attribute
+2. Groups asset footprints by their `company` attribute.
-3. Aggregates statistics about the assets for each `company`
+3. Aggregates statistics about the assets for each `company`.

 ### Caveat about footprint statistics
-Because of the coarse resolution of the ecosystem service layers relative to typical asset footprint size, and the way that zonal statistics are calculated in the underlying library `pygeoprocessing`, some results at the asset level may be non-intuitive. `pygeoprocessing.zonal_statistics` calculates statistics using this algorithm:
+Because of the coarse resolution of the ecosystem service layers relative to typical asset footprint sizes, and the way that zonal statistics are calculated in the underlying library `pygeoprocessing`, some results at the asset level may be non-intuitive. `pygeoprocessing.zonal_statistics` calculates statistics using this algorithm:
 ```
 If the polygon overlaps the centerpoint of at least one pixel:
-    Statistics are calculated from the set of pixel(s) whose centerpoints fall within the polygon
+    Statistics are only calculated from the set of pixel(s) whose centerpoints fall within the polygon
 If the polygon does not overlap the centerpoint of any pixel:
     Statistics are calculated from the set of pixel(s) that intersect the bounding box of the polygon
 ```